Mitsubishi Outlander Sport Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Mitsubishi Outlander Sport insurance rates for different risk profiles and scenarios.
+The chart below illustrates estimated Mitsubishi Outlander Sport insurance rates for additional coverage choices and driver risks.

-- Policy cost for full coverage for a 16-year-old driver for full coverage may cost $4,358 a year
+- Policy cost that insures a 16-year-old driver for full coverage can be $4,358

-Car insurance rates for a Mitsubishi Outlander Sport also range considerably based on your risk profile, the model of your Outlander Sport, and policy deductibles and limits.
+Insurance rates for a Mitsubishi Outlander Sport also range considerably based on the model of your Outlander Sport, your age and driving record, and deductibles and policy limits.

-A more mature driver with no driving violations and high deductibles may pay as low as $1,100 per year on average, or $92 per month, for full coverage.
-Rates are highest for teenagers, where even good drivers will be charged upwards of $4,300 a year.
+A more mature driver with no violations or accidents and higher comprehensive and collision deductibles may pay as low as $1,100 every 12 months on average, or $92 per month, for full coverage.
+Rates are much higher for teenagers, since even teens with perfect driving records should be prepared to pay as much as $4,300 a year.
 View Rates by Age

-Your home state makes a big difference in Mitsubishi Outlander Sport insurance prices.
-A 40-year-old driver could pay as low as $880 a year in states like Missouri, New Hampshire, and Vermont, or as much as $1,630 on average in Michigan, New York, and Louisiana.
+Your home state also has a big influence on Mitsubishi Outlander Sport insurance prices.
+A middle-age driver might find rates as low as $750 a year in states like Vermont, Wisconsin, and North Carolina, or be forced to pay as much as $1,540 on average in Michigan, New York, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |